hackdaymanifesto/site/index.markdown

 nuts, fish, shellfish, soya, and wheat (gluten).

-It's important to note that that vegan meals exclude all animal products, not just meat, and therefore it should exclude eggs, cheese, milk, yoghurt and much more.
+It's important to note that that vegan meals exclude all animal products, not just meat, and therefore it should exclude eggs, cheese, milk, yoghurt, honey and much more.

 ### Breakfast